jeguberman/ultragram/README.md

 * User page
 * let's fix the log in page!
 For old time's sake! (doesn't change on log in for demo at least)
 * likes
+* ok so I don't have likes.
+But I think everything else works.
+I'm mostly editing this document cause I'm trying to find hacky solutions to git weirdness